drug-design/course/docs/chapters/protein-ligand-binding.md

 #### Hydrogen Bonding

-At medium-range distances, in addition to the electrostatic forces, hydrogen bonds begin to be formed.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/hydrogen-bonding-b2adfb52'><i class='fa fa-play' aria-hidden='true'></i></button>At medium-range distances, in addition to the electrostatic forces, hydrogen bonds begin to be formed.
 They start to establish anchorage points for positioning the ligand more precisely.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.